 - any number of plastic food containers (peanut butter jars, yogurt cups, etc.)

 Just make sure that you clean the containers well before filling them with dirt.

 Options for recycled papers to use for planters include:

 - toilet paper rolls

 If you use newspaper, stick to black and white pages.
-Colored inks may contain toxins, whereas black inks are made from soy and safe to use around foods.
+Colored inks may contain toxins, whereas black inks are made from soy and are safe to use around foods.

-Kitchen, Garden, and Misc.
-Household Items
+Using Kitchen, Garden, and Miscellaneous Household Items

 There are a number of practical, easy to find kitchen and garden items that make great planters.
 If you're getting ready to get rid of one of these items, consider saving it for your garden.
 Alternatively, start scouting garage sales and thrift stores.
 Options include, but are not limited to: